BilalMern/react/7 Finding the path/README.md

 So this is how we can create different routes in react.

-We have a shortcut to make a quick Compoenent boiler plate which is "rafce"
+We have a shortcut to make a quick Compoenent boiler plate which is "rafce".

+To handle the errors react-roter-dom gives us a hook which is useRouterError which we have to import and it gives us an object with extra information which we can show to the user.

+//Whenever we see a function starting from "use" it means its a hook, it a common convention to start a hook with word use.